Static Word Embeddings for Sentence Semantic Representation: Introduction

 \section{Introduction}

 In natural language processing (NLP), it has been a major topic to learn fixed-length embeddings that represent sentence semantics.
 To achieve this goal, most existing methods fine-tune pre-trained language models (LMs) such as BERT \cite{bert} using labelled data of various NLP tasks (e.g.\ natural language inference).
-Recent work further employs large language models (LLMs) such as LLaMA 3 \cite{dubey2024llama3herdmodels} and shows that scaling up models can yield better performance \cite{behnamghader2024llmvec}.
+Recent work further employs large language models (LLMs) such as LLaMA 3 \cite{dubey2024llama3herdmodels} as backbone models and shows that scaling up models can yield better performance \cite{behnamghader2024llmvec,lee2025nvembed}.
 However, this approach requires a large amount of computational cost, making it difficult to process billions of sentences cost-efficiently or deploy models on resource-constrained devices such as smartphones.
 As such, it is crucial to explore more cost-efficient models that work well without GPUs, and yet this direction remains largely overlooked in the research community.

 In this work, we propose new static word embeddings (\textbf{SWEs}) --- both monolingual and cross-lingual ones --- that can represent sentence semantics fairly well with little computational cost.
-Specifically, our method first extracts SWEs from a pre-trained Sentence Transformer \cite{transformer,sbert}, and improves them with \textit{sentence-level} principal component analysis (PCA) followed by either knowledge distillation or contrastive learning.
+Specifically, our method first extracts SWEs from a pre-trained Sentence Transformer \cite{transformer,sbert}, and improves them with \textit{sentence-level} principal component analysis (PCA), followed by either knowledge distillation or contrastive learning.
 During inference, we encode sentences by simply looking up SWEs and taking their average, which can be done comfortably with limited resources.
 Our main contributions are: (1) we propose new SWEs that substantially outperform existing SWEs on a semantic textual similarity (STS) task, and even surpass SimCSE \cite{simcse} on Massive Text Embedding Benchmark \cite{mteb} in English; (2) we propose {cross-lingual} SWEs optimised for sentence representation, which achieve surprisingly good performance on translation retrieval even between distant languages (e.g.\ 94.6\% in F1 scores on English--Chinese); and (3) we conduct a variety of analyses and provide new insights into how to obtain SWEs suitable for sentence representation.
-Our SWEs will be available at \url{https://github.com/twadada/swe4semantics}.
+We will release our code and models at \url{https://github.com/twadada/swe4semantics}.